MarcFrankfurt/Bioweb3D/README.md

 **2.2) Load the arrest-cluster.jason file into the software**

 With the `select data` drop down menue you can select and deselect clusters and assign colors.
-There are sets for the 4 main arrest groups (female/male for prostitution and disorderly conduct), which are equivalent to 4 penetrating 3D surfaces and sets for all age groups and years which show up like curves, when the arrest surfaces cut parallel plane slices of constant year or age.
+There are sets for the 4 main arrest groups (female/male for prostitution and disorderly conduct), which are equivalent to 4 penetrating 3D surfaces and there are sets for all age groups and all years which show up like curves, when the arrest surfaces cut parallel plane slices of constant year or age.

 In `View` you can mount different coordinate systems side by side and rotate them simultaneously.
 One handy setting for data interpretation is to have only arrests for prostitution male/female selected in blue/red in world 1, disorderly conduct with two lighter colours in world 2, all age groups in world 3 and years in 4.
 (Colouring vector starts "white" followed by "red" for age groups and years respectively)